The B-Side Collection

 The B-Side Collection is a compilation album by pop rock band Maroon 5, released on December 18, 2007.
-The album is a compilation of seven songs that were originally only released on single B-sides, or as international or store bought bonuses on the album, all six of which are included, plus the “If I Never See Your Face Again” remix featuring Rihanna.
+The album is a compilation of seven songs that were originally only released on single B-sides, or as international or store bought bonuses on the album.
 The album peaked at number 51 in the U.S. Billboard 200 in its first week of release.

 Background

 Production

 Maroon 5 recorded over a dozen songs for their second studio album It Won't Be Soon Before Long.
 After finalizing the final track listing of the album, many songs were left out, including favorites of lead singer Adam Levine.
 While promoting the album in the United States and Mexico the group decided to release seven of the unreleased tracks to the public.

 Label A&M/Octone spoke with Levine about releasing a deluxe version of It Won't Be Soon Before Long since sales were positive at that time.
 The studio had many meetings with iTunes and by the final week of November they decided to release seven tracks cut from It Won't Be Soon Before Long.